Voting Record — Greg Hands MP, Hammersmith and Fulham (11610)

 Commons7 Sep 2011Health and Social Care Bill 2011 — Independent Abortion Advice minorityno Rebel

-11 May 2010Stopped being a member of the European Scrutiny Committee
+6 May 2010Stopped being Member, European Scrutiny Committee

 HouseDateSubjectGreg HandsCon VoteRôle